They overcome financial hurdles to start businesses at a higher rate than men.1 How women do it offers lessons for all aspiring entrepreneurs.

-“Women need a supporting human and financial capital network behind them—something men have enjoyed for a long time,” says Kay Koplovitz, chairman of Springboard Enterprises, a network dedicated to building high-growth life sciences and technology companies led by women.
+“Women need a supporting human and financial capital network behind them—something men have enjoyed for a long time,” says Kay Koplovitz, co-founder and chairman of Springboard Enterprises, a network dedicated to building high-growth life sciences and technology companies led by women.
 Here, Koplovitz and others who have built successful companies offer advice for women thinking of taking the plunge.

 Look to Other Women for Funding

 Helping today’s women entrepreneurs find financing are the many women who came before them.
 As an increasing number of successful businesswomen become investors, they’re taking other women entrepreneurs under their wing.
 “Women are very good at building sustainable businesses if they have access to financing and get to compete on a level playing field,” says Koplovitz.